Masterxilo/google-auth-library-token/README.md

 ```

 ## TODO
-Maybe we could use cpp client lib for highest efficiency and smaller binaries instead of this insanely large node packaged app.
+[ ] Maybe we could use cpp client lib for highest efficiency and smaller binaries instead of this insanely large node packaged app.
 https://github.com/googleapis/google-cloud-cpp
 https://github.com/googleapis/google-cloud-cpp/blob/main/google/cloud/storage/quickstart/README.md

+[ ] the tool would be more useful if you could also pass the filename GOOGLE_APPLICATION_CREDENTIALS as a relative path as a commandline argument or even the contents of the file...

 # Tags
 GOOGLE_APPLICATION_CREDENTIALS